-Achim Hurrelmann – Director, Institute of European, Russian and Eurasian Studies (EURUS); Associate Professor, Political Science; Jean Monnet Chair
+Achim Hurrelmann – Associate Professor of Political Science; Jean Monnet Chair

 Achim has taught university courses on European integration, for undergraduate and graduate students, since 2007.
 Other topics of his teaching include an introduction to political science, as well as introductory and advanced courses on various issues of comparative politics.
 In 2011, he was awarded the Faculty of Public Affairs Teaching Award.

-Professor Hurrelmann’s full CV, including a list of publications, can be found here.
+His full CV, including a list of publications, can be found here.